 At the end of 2016, this dream started to take shape when Tessa's brother Tom wondered why they didn't turn the current building into a hospital.
 The foundation's office was located in a beautiful building at the time.
 Speech therapy sessions and evaluations were held here, among other things.
 At first, the property seemed a little too small, but the more they thought about it, the more it seemed like a good idea.

 Two years later, the time had come, the funds and the building permit were ready.
 The real work could begin!
-The office moved to the building next door and the construction came to an end at the end of 2020.
-It was cleaned, painted and the hospital was decorated with lots of love.
-In all likelihood, the clinic will finally open in August of 2021, unbelievable isn't it!
+The office moved to the building next door and so the construction came to an end at the end of 2020.
+It was cleaned, painted and the hospital was decorated with love and pleasure.

-The Tulipanes clinic is the very first cleft lip hospital in Guatemala.
+The Tulipanes Hospital is the very first cleft lip hospital in Guatemala.
 A hospital that not only performs surgeries, but also arranges all pre- and aftercare.
 By building its own hospital, the foundation is no longer dependent on local hospitals in the area.
-Where previously about 200-300 surgeries could be performed, it is expected that this will be between 500-600 surgeries in the own clinic.
+Where previously about 200-300 surgeries could be performed, it is expected that this will be between 500-600 surgeries in the own hospital.

-The Tulipanes clinic aims to offer a “Home away from home”.
+The Tulipanes Hospital aims to offer a “Home away from home”.
 Children with cleft lip and palate often undergo multiple surgeries and treatments from a young age, which can be very scary.
-Rather than coming to the clinic in fear, the foundation strives to welcome them with open arms and a smile on their faces.
-The many details, cheerful colors and playful murals make the clinic more than child-friendly.
+Rather than coming to the hospital in fear, the foundation strives to welcome them with open arms and a smile on their faces.
+The many details, cheerful colors and playful murals make the hospital more than child-friendly.
 This is the place where everyone will walk through with a smile and where a lot of smiles will only become more beautiful.